An equivariant Atiyah-Patodi-Singer index theorem for proper actions I: the index formula

 Our approach to proving an equivariant {\APS} index theorem for proper actions is to work with general locally compact groups as long as possible, and to find general conditions under which such an index theorem holds.
 This leads to Theorem \ref{thm APS intro}.
 We then check these conditions $g=e$ and for discrete and semisimple groups, and obtain the more concrete Corollary \ref{cor APS intro}.
+We then discuss how to weaken the assumption that $D_N$ is invertible to the assumption that zero is isolated in its spectrum, if it is in the spectrum.

 As expected, the techniques used to show that the conditions of Theorem \ref{thm APS intro} hold are very different for discrete groups and semisimple Lie groups.
 Nevertheless, one of our aims here is to develop a unified approach to this type of index theorem as far as possible.
 For other classes of groups, such index theorems can now be obtained by checking the conditions of Theorem \ref{thm APS intro}.
 And the fact that the explicit index formula in Corollary \ref{cor APS intro} holds for two quite different classes of groups suggests that this formula should hold more generally.

 Our proofs of Theorem \ref{thm APS intro} and Corollary \ref{cor APS intro} follow a different approach from proofs of earlier results.
 In the technical heart of our proof, we apply the $g$-trace to a sum of operators that individually are not trace-class for this trace.
 By adding and subtracting another operator in a suitable way, we are able to split up that trace into two computable terms. `Regularising' traces in this way is related to the $b$-calculus approach to the {\APS} index theorem, as Richard Melrose pointed out to us.
 In part II \cite{HWWII}, we link the approach in this paper to an equivariant index defined in terms of coarse geometry and Roe algebras.
 We have not found the combination of coarse index theory and such techniques related to $b$-calculus elsewhere in the literature, and this is a potentially novel feature of our approach.